parrt/msds501/notes/git.md

 beast:~/classes/msan501 $
 ```

-The name of the machine is beast and `~` is shorthand for `/Users/parrt` or whatever your user ID is.
+The name of my machine is beast and `~` is shorthand for `/Users/parrt` or whatever your user ID is.

 Now we have an appropriate structure and it's time to clone your repository under `/Users/parrt/classes/msan501`: